 One feature oddly missing from @TV is an HDMI connection. @TV only uses component or composite cables rather than the higher quality HDMI.

-Cost: Boxes starting at $149.99 with no charge for the iPad app.
+Cost: Boxes starting around $149.99 with no charge for the iPad app.
+Compare Prices for @TV

 Unlike the other solutions on this list, EyeTV Mobile doesn't intercept your cablebox's signal and send it across your home network.
 Instead, EyeTV Mobile is an accessory that adds a TV tuner to your iPad.
 This allows you to watch live TV without hooking a new device into your home entertainment system.
 And because it is an actual tuner that you hook into the 30-pin connector on your iPad, you aren't even using your data connection -- so there's no need to worry about using up all of your data watching TV.